Evgen-Jekov/TaskTime/README.md

 ## 🎯 plans for the future

 1. create a mechanism for working with the user
-4. add data analytics to a project
+2. add data analytics to a project
+3. transition to PostgreSQL

 ## ✍️ Author